hilbert-space/typekit-client/README.md

 # => "Megakit"
 ```

-In order to reload a kit and/or retrieve missing data, use `load`:
+In order to reload a kit and/or retrieve missing data, call `load`:

 ```ruby
 kit.complete?